DragonRidersUnite/book-es/README.md

-# Building Games with DragonRuby
+# Building Games with DragonRuby (Spanish Edition)

+Currently being translated by @JorgeDDW.

 An open source book that walks you through how to build games with [DragonRuby Game Toolkit](https://dragonruby.org/toolkit/game).